James O. Freedman Presidential Scholars

 - Term 2: $850 OR academic credit as Independent Study.

 Stipend payments for international students (non-resident aliens) are subject to a 14% tax.

 ** Independent Study credit must be arranged through the faculty advisor for the James O. Freedman Presidential Scholar project and approved by that professor's department.
-Note that some departments have specific requirements and pre-requisites for approval of research for credit, and students must satisfy these requirements in order to be eligible for independent study credit.
+Some departments have specific requirements and pre-requisites for approval of research for credit, and students must satisfy these requirements in order to be eligible for independent study credit.
 If the independent study is approved by the department, students must register for the course through the Registrar's office.
 Note that students may not receive both a stipend and independent study credit for their second term of Presidential Scholar research.
 Independent study credit is not an option for the first term of the scholarship.